jcmoraisjr/haproxy-ingress/README.md

 * The load balancer should connect to the same `https-to-http-port` number, eg cannot have any proxy like Kubernetes' `NodePort` between the load balancer and HAProxy

-### tcp-log-format
+### log-format

-Customize the tcp log format using log format variables.
-Default to the HAProxy default log format
+Customize the http/tcp log format using log format variables.
+Default to the HAProxy default log format.

+* `http-log-format`
+* `tcp-log-format`

 https://cbonte.github.io/haproxy-dconv/1.7/configuration.html#8.2.4